learn-co-students/nyc-dumbo-web-111819/09-intro-to-activerecord/README.md

 ### Outline
 * Demonstrate Mass Assignment
+  - programitcally assigning attributes when an object is initialized
 * Review project setup
 * Show how to use `rake` tasks
 * Choose a domain and set up ActiveRecord on our models (Game >-< Player)